 Please note that RailTravel Station is not a KTM or any other train company’s website.
 It is simply my personal travel blog.
 I cannot act on your complains as I am not KTM.
 In fact, you have probably seen me on the Shuttle Tebrau and other KTM trains, just that you wouldn’t have known.
 Please bear with the information provided here as I am also a passenger just like you.
 Though it’s still not perfect, I believe that it is currently more than sufficient.
 Feedback is always appreciated, but please do not fault me as I do not run the trains.
 You can always visit KTM’s website but if you’ve been there, you will know why you are here in the first place.

 Your e-ticket needs to be verified and validated at the ticket counter before heading to the boarding gate.
-A reprint of the e-ticket onto an actual ticket or a stamp on the A4 printout will be issued by the ticket counter in order for you to board the train.
+A reprint of the e-ticket onto an actual ticket will be issued by the ticket counter in order for you to board the train.